Skip to main content

 The Materials Library celebrates pure curiosity through encouraging play and experimentation with materials.
 At its core, it is a handling collection that emphasises the importance of sensory experience when learning about materials, and you are encouraged to get hands-on and wobble, smear, scrape and sniff your way around the collection.

-Our original Materials Library collection is housed in our Bloomsbury workshop - but there are exciting plans to expand into a second collection at our Stratford space, coming later this year.
-The collection can be accessed by members during normal opening hours, and by visitors during our public events or via the growing digital catalogue.
+Our Materials Library collection is housed in our Bloomsbury and Stratford workshops.
+Our collections can be accessed by members during normal opening hours, and by visitors during our public events or via the growing digital catalogue.

 Find out more about the Materials Library here.